-Most of the science crew seemed crazy anyway, as they experimented with their cracked instruments took readings from peculiar monitoring systems and scanned for the slightest anomaly on the small world.
-There were plenty of lizard-like creatures and insects, the size of toads, yet the scientists were waiting for something much larger, something that should have appeared well before Alisia was born.
+Most of the science crew seemed crazy anyway, as they experimented with their cracked instruments, took peculiar readings from monitoring systems and scanned for the slightest anomaly on the small world.
+There were plenty of lizard-like creatures and insects the size of toads, yet the scientists were searching for something much larger, something that should have appeared well before Alisia was born.
 When they believed an anomaly worth investigation had been detected, every spare member of the crew was sent out to investigate.

 Could it be?
 Had this mysterious anomaly actually arrived at last?

 Without warning, Alisia was flattened to the ground by the downbeat of huge wings.
 When she looked up the creature had gone.
 Was this really supposed to happen?
-On Earth there was the legend that the Phoenix rose anew from the ashes of the fire it had immolated itself upon.
+On Earth there was the legend that the Phoenix rose anew from the ashes of the fire with which it had immolated itself.
 Here, the Jugle was supposed to lay an egg that hatched the gateway to another dimension through which it could be reborn.
-Alisia had never believed either legend and thought that the mission had just been sent to find the mysterious civilisation that believed in it.
+Alisia had never believed in the legend and thought that the mission had just been sent to find the mysterious civilisation that did.
 If they had ever existed, their artefacts were now buried metres below the sand of this benighted planet.